 After a big breakfast we will drive far into the upper Ourika Valley to an area scarcely visited by tourists.
 From a road pass nestled high amongst the mountains we will start our run into the farthest reaches of this beautiful valley, taking in breathtaking views and catching glimpses of daily village life that are never seen from the highways.
 Lunch will be prepared by our crew and waiting at the end of the run, aching limbs can be soaked in the bracing alpine waters of the Ourika river and then, if we haven’t worn you out yet, you can opt for active recovery with a short hike to nearby waterfalls and a short tour of a traditional Berber household.
 Afterwards we head back to our guesthouse for a mountain sunset, an evening feast, and some chill time.

 Running: up to 9 miles, dirt road

 By now we will be better acclimated to the altitude, so it’s time to tackle some single track and some more elevation gain.
 Starting right from our hotel we will run a loop through stunning pine forests, cruise past remote villages, and enjoy some stellar single-track on trails seldom visited by tourists.
 At the mountain top finish line of the run enjoy a restorative picnic lunch packed with fresh fruit, salads, grilled meats, fresh bread and copious amounts of sweet Berber tea.
 Then, make the most of the final evening at our secluded valley refuge; tomorrow we move locations!

 Running: Up to 9 miles, single track, dirt road

 Today we head for the town of Imlil with views of terraced valleys, apple orchards, flowing creeks and the highest mountain in northern Africa, Jebel Toubkal (13,670ft).
-From here we begin our run on a quiet dirt road that takes us along a gorgeous river valley with non-stop views of the surrounding snow-capped peaks and plenty of high-fives from local kids.
-This run is always one of the favorites.
+Our run begins in a neighboring valley, following a quiet dirt road that takes us along a gorgeous river valley with non-stop views of the surrounding snow-capped peaks and plenty of high-fives from local kids.
+This run is always one of the favorites!
 Post-run there will be time to explore Imlil, an outdoor adventure hub from which many mountaineering and trekking expeditions launch.
-After that, get some rest - tomorrow is the long run!